 Day 19 SCENIC CRUISING: INSIDE PASSAGE

-Cruise through the awe-inspiring scenery of the Inside Passage.
-Keep your cameras ready for spouting whales, soaring eagles, and other wildlife.
+Cruise through the awe-inspiring Inside Passage, keeping watch for spouting whales, soaring eagles, and other wildlife.
 Tonight, enjoy a sumptuous dinner and onboard entertainment.

 Day 20 VANCOUVER (DISEMBARKATION)